sunyuan-cs/sunyuan-cs.github.io/_pages/about.md

 - Journals:
     - Journal of Artificial Intelligence & Control Systems (Young Editorial Board Member).
+    - IEEE Transactions on Pattern Analysis and Machine Intelligence.
     - IEEE Transactions on Image Processing.
     - IEEE Transactions on Knowledge and Data Engineering.
     - IEEE Transactions on Neural Networks and Learning Systems.